 THE SOUTH AFRICAN LAND REGISTRATION SYSTEM AND CONVEYANCING

-Almost all land has been surveyed by a qualified land surveyor which survey is reflected on a surveyor general diagram, which is get in the offers of these surveyor general.
-Further to the above all these surveyed land is a registered in the name of a specific owner in the office of the registrar of deeds.
-The information contained by both the registrar of deeds and the surveyor general is accessible to the public at a prescribe fee either by attending the officers or the de electronic media.
+Almost all land has been surveyed by a qualified land surveyor which survey is reflected on a surveyor-general diagram.
+Further to the above, all these surveyed land is registered in the name of a specific owner in the office of the registrar of deeds.
+The information contained by both the registrar of deeds and the surveyor-general is accessible to the public at a prescribed fee either by attending the officers or the de electronic media.

 The process is thus very transparent and gives legal certainty.
-Ownership cannot be changed without a intricate registration process.
-The object of the registration process these to protect the registered rights and to give notice to the public of such protection and it was to provide an accessible record which can be used in the event of disputes.
+Ownership cannot be changed without an intricate registration process.
+The object of the registration process these to protect the registered rights and to give notice to the public of such protection and it was to provide an accessible record that can be used in the event of disputes.

 WHAT IS CONVEYANCING?

 The term "CONVEYANCING" describes the legal process whereby a person, company, close corporation or trust becomes the registered and lawful owner of fixed property and ensures that such ownership cannot be challenged.
 It also encompasses the process of the registration of mortgage bonds.

 A Conveyancer is an attorney who also passed the national conveyancing examination and by law is the only person who can register fixed property transfers.
 This is necessary to ensure the protection of the various interests the parties have in the transaction and to maintain the high standard of land registration.

 WHO APPOINTS A CONVEYANCER?

 The seller usually appoints a Conveyancer to attend to the transfer of fixed property, although this, like other aspects of a sale agreement, can be varied by negotiation between the parties.

 WHAT IS THE FIRST STEP IN THE SALE OF FIXED PROPERTY?